What Heart Rate Variability (HRV) Means for Our Health and Longevity

 The second branch of the nervous system that affects your heart is the parasympathetic system.
 This branch focuses on internal signals like how much food you’ve eaten, or if you’re getting over a cold.
 It releases hormones that slow down your heart rate.

-We can override these systems through our behavior.
-For instance when we drink caffeine it will raise our heart rate, or taking the sleep aid melatonin reduces it.
-And although exercise initially increases our heart rate, regular cardiovascular exercise will result in an overall slower heartbeat.
+We can override these systems with our behavior.
+For instance, when we drink caffeine it raises our heart rate, while taking the sleep aid melatonin reduces it.
+Although exercise increases our heart rate in the moment, regular cardiovascular exercise will result in an overall slower heartbeat.

 What is considered good heart rate variability?